 In-depth instruction of database theory and the practical applications of a database.
 This course is designed to be repeated multiple times to improve student proficiency.
+32 lecture hours + 32 laboratory hours

 POFM - Office Systems Technology

 POFM 1327 - MEDICAL INSURANCE (3 credit hours)